 What is a web browser?

 To put it simply, a web browser is what allows you to see what you searched for.
-Let’s say you know the address of the web page you want to visit.
-Into the search bar on your browser, you type in: www.surfshark.com.

 What is a search engine?

-How does that work?
 If your address bar doesn’t detect an address or a domain, it automatically searches the web for you.

 Of course, you might not always know or remember the exact web page you want to find.
 Queries like “VPN with shark” or “VPN that starts with S” will also bring up surfshark.com.
 That’s essentially what your search engine does.
-Think of it as the helpful librarian that deciphers your request for “a romance book about vampires or something?”
+Think of it as the helpful librarian who deciphers your request for “a romance book about vampires or something?”

 Google as a search engine